-Most member-states of the ICC, including the ICC, remain committed.
+Most member-states of the ICC, including the UK, remain committed.
 But they want more bang for their buck – and a better return on their moral and political investment in the Court.
 One area they are increasingly homing in on is preliminary examinations.

 This shouldn’t be surprising.
 Some states, like Afghanistan and Colombia, have experienced decade-long preliminary examinations.
-Others, like those into Iraq and Israel, show no signs of ending any time soon.
+Others, like those into Iraq and Palestine, show no signs of ending any time soon.
 There have long been concerns that preliminary examinations are used by the ICC to point to the fact that it has a more geographically diverse set of situations under its microscope than is, in fact, the case.
 The interminable preliminary examinations – and the lack of any real sense of how long they can or should take – has resulted in growing consternation.
 Even if one is unsympathetic to the states facing examination, as I have explained elsewhere, preliminary examinations can begin to feel like purgatory.

 Under pressure from various actors, the ICC Office of the Prosecutor (OTP) has taken notice of these concerns.
 In its most recent Strategic Plan, it covered the issue under Strategic Goal 2, which seeks “to increase the speed, efficiency and effectiveness of preliminary examinations, investigations and prosecutions.”
 The Plan adds that: